Malfis007/Malfis007/README.md

 ## Developer, Hobbyist, Freelancer

 ### About Me
+- Interests include:
+	- Networking
+	- Cyber security
+	- Web Development
+	- Learning new and obscure coding languages
+- Music and movie enthusiast

+### What I Use
 - Vim is my main code editor
-- Interests include networking, cyber security, and learning new and obscure coding languages
-- Music and movie enthusiast
+- Python, C/C++, Javascript, and Bash